habibshaban/personal-website/README.md

-# Nuxt Minimal Starter
+# **Nuxt Minimal Starter** 🚀

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This is my personal Nuxt starter setup.
+If you're new to Nuxt or need a refresher, check out the [official documentation](https://nuxt.com/docs/getting-started/introduction).

+---

-## Setup
+## **🔧 Setup**

-Make sure to install dependencies:
+First, install the dependencies using your preferred package manager:

 ```bash
 # npm